-Whether or not language determines the direction of our thinking has been the subject of linguistic research for years.
-Can it be presumed that language affects our perception of the world?
+Does language affect our perception of the world?
 To answer this question, we’re going to have a closer look at the Sapir-Whorf hypothesis.

-Linguists Edward Sapir and Benjamin Lee Whorf are the authors of a theory on linguistic relativism.
-They believe that language can affect people’s perception and understanding of the world to varying degrees.
+Linguists Edward Sapir and Benjamin Lee Whorf authored a theory on linguistic relativism.
+The theory purports language can affect our perception and understanding of the world us to varying degrees.

 According to the Sapir-Whorf hypothesis, the differences between languages—namely, vocabulary, the manner of expressing concepts, narration, and grammar—can shape both our perception of reality and the way we pay attention to specific phenomena.